Pityrosporum Folliculitis Acne: Could This Be Why Your Acne Won’t Go Away?

 Do you have any "strange" acne stories or surprising acne cures?

 I’d love to hear from you if you do.
-Send them to me as a comment below or using the Ask Dr. Bailey link on the top of the page.
+Send them to me as a comment below or share using the social sharing buttons below.